PenetratingShot/ToxicDiscordBot/Testing/README.md

 | on         | boolean | Can turn the filter on and off. true = on; false = off;                            | true            |
 | logChannel | string  | The channel to which the bot logs infractions.
 No need to put a # before the name. | mod-log         |

+*Please note that the names for the settings are case-sensitive.
+The bot won't work if you spell it incorrectly.*

 ## Compiling from Source
 #### Prerequisites
 1. Get a token for the Perspective API [here](https://www.perspectiveapi.com/#/)